 - A pen and paper

-- Nine coins (copper coloured if you have them)
+- AN offering of nine coins (copper coloured if you have them)

 - Sit on the ground, and scatter the flower petals around yourself in a small circle.